Training47/Game/README.md

 To view the game and play: https://training47.github.io/game/

 To play the game: Use your up and down arrow keys to dodge the approaching sprites.
-Scorekeeper is located in upper right hand corner
+Scorekeeper is located in upper left hand corner

 ```sh
 cd /var/www